sdss/datamodel/datamodel/products/md/apMADGICS_out_DIB_hess.md

 ---

 ## Changelog
-DR19 is the first release of APMADGICS
+DR19 is the first release of apMADGICS

 ---
 ## Example HDFS List